Prospect Fighting Championships

 Prospect Fighting Championships or PFC is a Canadian combat sports promotion based in London, Ontario, Canada.
 Established in 2013, it is the oldest active promotion in the province.
-It was formerly known as the Provincial Fighting Championship (Provincial FC) before rebranding in 2015.
-The PFC is one of the largest MMA promotions in Canada, thus it provides talent to the UFC as a feeder organization.
+It was formerly known as the Provincial Fighting Championship (Provincial FC) before re-branding in 2015.
+PFC is one of the largest MMA promotions in Canada, thus it has provided talent to the UFC as a feeder organization.
 In 2023, the promotion signed a deal with Fite TV to stream events on their broadcast service.

 History

-Founded in 2013, by Jamie Champion, the Provincial Fighting Championship held three events in the province of Ontario, before rebranding to Prospect Fighting Championships (PFC) in 2015.
+Founded in 2013, by Jamie Champion, the Provincial Fighting Championship held three professional events in the province of Ontario, before re-branding to Prospect Fighting Championships (PFC) in 2015.
 It started off by running amateur (PAFC) events in Ontario's blossoming MMA scene, as Mixed Martial Arts were considered illegal until 2010.
-With the only mixed martial arts events occurring in the province before 2010, being hosted on native reservations.
-These communities possess their own athletic commission, so they were able to bypass provincial law.
+Prior to 2010, the province’s only mixed martial arts events were held exclusively on native reservations, which operated outside provincial athletic regulations and therefore provided the sole venues where promoters could legally stage MMA competitions.
+These communities possess their own athletic commissions, so they were able to bypass provincial law.
 The Prospect Fighting Championships uses a Hexagon as their cage and adheres to the Unified Rules of Mixed Martial Arts.
-The promotion offers a wide variety of weight classes to its athletes ranging from Atomweight to Super Heavyweight, this grants fighters of all weights the chance to compete and improve their skills.
+The promotion has hosted both professional and amateur contests, and offers a wide variety of weight classes to its athletes - ranging from Atomweight to Super Heavyweight.
+This grants fighters of all weights the chance to compete and improve their skills.

-The commentary team for the PFC is led by John Ramdeen, a veteran broadcaster in Canada's mixed martial arts community.
-He is joined by former mixed martial arts fighter, Robin Black, who acts as the promotions lead analyst and Reed Duthie, the PFC's play-by-play analyst.
-Following PFC 13, the ring announcer for the Prospect Fighting Championships was announced to be veteran voice, Keith Crawford.
-Pete "Mr. Throwdown" Treviño has formerly acted as the announcer for the promotion prior to 2022.
-The organization has also hosted three WAKO sanctioned kickboxing events and one MTO santioned muay thai event.
-Over the last decade the PFC has established itself as the premiere organization in Ontario, and has grown into one of the largest promotions in Canada.
-Since its inception, the promotion has held 21 events, involving over 155 matches and 40 kickboxing or muay thai bouts.
+Over time, the commentary team for the PFC has seen many changes.
+Currently it is led by 8-fight PFC veteran, Gino Ghalehpardaz and play-by-play analyst John Ethier.
+In the past, it was led by John Ramdeen, a veteran broadcaster in Canada's mixed martial arts community.
+Other names include former mixed martial arts fighter, Robin Black, who has acted as the promotions lead analyst, and Reed Duthie, the PFC's former play-by-play analyst.
+Following PFC 18, the ring announcer for the Prospect Fighting Championships was announced to be David Neiman.
+In the past, other PFC announcers included the likes of veterans like Keith Crawford and Pete "Mr. Throwdown" Treviño, who both formerly acted as official announcers for the promotion prior to 2023.

+Past guest commentators include MMA veterans, Chris Horodecki, Sam Stout and Jesse Ronson.
+The organization has also hosted three WAKO sanctioned kickboxing events and one MTO sanctioned Muay Thai event.
+Over the last decade, the PFC has established itself as a premiere organization in Ontario, and has grown into one of the largest promotions in Canada.
+Since its inception, the promotion has held 27 events, involving 235 MMA matches, and 40 kickboxing or Muay Thai bouts.

 Provincial Fighting Championship

 On Saturday, October 26, 2013.
 Provincial Fighting Championship held their inaugural event in London, Ontario, Canada.
-The promotion ran four events under the Provincial FC banner, before rebranding to Prospect Fighting Championships in 2015.
+The promotion ran four events under the Provincial FC banner, before re-branding to Prospect Fighting Championships in 2015.